amisoneji/MyPython/Basic_Program/Exception_Handling_/README.md

 **Try & Except**:

-it contains those set of statements whose execution may genrate exception. often try block use either except or finally block.
+It contains those set of statements whose execution may generate exception. often try block use either except or finally block.
 Exception can not handle keyboard & stop iteration error but default Except can handle any exception.
 Default except must be last handler.